 –scientific method/asking questions and making a plan to get answers

 -using guide books

 -music (set of songs we learn together)

 -fire skills (1 match fires, flint/steel, magnesium, etc.)

-In collaboration with the Meadow Branch Library, we’ll sometimes end our day searching for a book that will help us find the answers to our questions and curiosities from our day’s adventure.
+In collaboration with the local libraries, we’ll sometimes end our day searching for a book that will help us find the answers to our questions and curiosities from our day’s adventure.